Which Countries Have Extradition Treaties with Australia?

 What factors will be taken into consideration when deciding whether to extradite?

-Although requests for extradition from the above countries will be considered, they are not automatically granted.
+Although requests for extradition from countries with bilateral extradition relationships will be considered, they are not automatically granted.

 There are a number of exemptions that can lead to extradition being denied and the alleged offender remaining in Australia and either facing the legal system here, or if their offence is not considered a crime under Australian law (dual criminality), potentially being released.